Skip to content

 Reduce your carbon footprint

-Electric cars produce zero tailpipe emissions – which means there’s no exhaust to emit CO2, NOx or particulates – making them better for the environment than petrol or diesel cars.
+Electric cars produce zero tailpipe emissions – which means there’s no exhaust to emit CO2, NOx or particulates.
+That makes them better for the environment than petrol or diesel cars.

 They’re cheaper to drive

-Electric vehicles have fewer moving parts than petrol and diesel vehicles, which means there’s less potential for something to go wrong.
+Electric vehicles have fewer moving parts than petrol and diesel vehicles so there’s less potential for something to go wrong.
+You won’t need to pay for regular oil changes and there are fewer parts that will need replacing over time due to wear and tear.

 No congestion and/or clean air zone charge

-If you live in or work around London, Birmingham, Oxford or Bristol, you’ll be pleased to learn that electric car drivers don’t need to pay the charge.
+If you live in or work in one of the following cities, you’ll be pleased to learn that electric car drivers currently don’t need to pay the charge to enter the low-emission zone:

-Clean air zones with charges are being introduced more widely across the UK, so it’s a potential benefit that’s growing in usefulness.
+Clean air zones with charges may be introduced more widely across the UK in the future, so this is a benefit that could become even more useful over time.

 Free parking